 What are symptoms of COVID-19 infection?

 People with COVID-19 infection may have flu-like symptoms ranging from mild illness to severe illness and death.
 Symptoms may appear 2 to 14 days after exposure.
 But some people with COVID-19 never have symptoms.

 COVID-19 symptoms may include:

-If you have a cough, fever or trouble breathing and think you may have been exposed to COVID-19, call your health care provider before you visit.
+If you have symptoms and think you may have been exposed to COVID-19, call your health care provider before you visit.
 Your provider can give you medical advice and answer questions about COVID-19 testing.
 About 8 in 10 people who get sick with COVID-19 have mild symptoms and can recover at home.